Daryl Hannah

 Daryl Hannah (born December 3, 1960) is an American actress, director, and environmental activist.
-She has amassed several film and television credits since the 1970s and is known for acting in comedy films, dramatic works, and blockbuster features.
+She has acted in comedic and dramatic roles in more than a hundred film and television productions since the 1970s.

-Hannah has appeared in films such as the supernatural horror The Fury (1978), the science fiction thriller Blade Runner, the romantic comedy Summer Lovers (both 1982), the fantasy comedy Splash (1984), the romantic comedy Roxanne, the drama Wall Street (both 1987), the comedy drama Steel Magnolias (1989), and the martial arts features Kill Bill: Volume 1 (2003) and Volume 2 (2004).
-In television, she starred in the Netflix series Sense8 (2015).
+Hannah has appeared in a number of successful action and thriller films.
+The supernatural The Fury (1978) began her career and she achieved fame with Blade Runner in 1982.
+Romantic comedies followed: Summer Lovers (1982), the fantasy comedy Splash (1984), Roxanne (1987), and High Spirits (1988).

+Drama films have included Wall Street (1987), the comedy drama Steel Magnolias (1989), and the martial arts features Kill Bill: Volume 1 (2003) and Volume 2 (2004).
+On television, Hannah has starred in the Netflix series Sense8 (2015).
 Outside of acting, Hannah has directed and was nominated for the Grammy Award for Best Music Film.
-She is also noted for her environmental and social activism.
+She is noted for her environmental and social activism.

 Early life

 Hannah was born in Chicago, Illinois, to Susan Jeanne Metzger, a producer and former schoolteacher, and Donald Christian Hannah, a tugboat and barge company owner.
-Her parents divorced, and her mother subsequently married businessman Jerrold Wexler, brother of cinematographer Haskell Wexler.
+Her parents divorced, and her mother married businessman Jerrold Wexler, brother of cinematographer Haskell Wexler.
 Hannah grew up with siblings Don and Page Hannah and her maternal half-sister, Tanya Wexler, in Long Grove, Illinois.
 She was raised Roman Catholic; her stepfather, Jerrold Wexler, was Jewish.

 Hannah became interested in movies at a young age, partly due to insomnia.
 She has said that she was very shy growing up.
 As a young child, Hannah was emotionally isolated and struggled in school.
-She was subsequently diagnosed with autism, and medical professionals urged her parents to have her institutionalized and medicated.
+She was diagnosed with autism, and medical professionals urged her parents to have her institutionalized and medicated.
 Instead, her mother decided to relocate with Hannah temporarily to Jamaica, in hopes that the change in environment would help her daughter.
-Hannah later attended the progressive Francis W. Parker School in Chicago before enrolling at the University of Southern California in Los Angeles, where she studied ballet and acting.
+Hannah later attended the progressive Francis W. Parker School in Chicago before enrolling at the University of Southern California in Los Angeles, where she studied ballet and acting, majoring in theatre.